top of page

 Packing wisely can make your trip more enjoyable and stress-free.

-• Practice Driving: If you’re new to RVs, take some time to practice driving before hitting the road.
+• Practice Driving: If you’re new to Passenger vans, take some time to practice driving before hitting the road.
 Get a feel for the size and handling.

-• Know Your RV’s Height: Be aware of your RV’s height to avoid low bridges and overhangs.
+• Know Your Passenger van's Height: Be aware of your vehicle height to avoid low bridges and overhangs.

 • Check Tire Pressure: Before you start your journey, check the tire pressure.
 Properly inflated tires are crucial for safety and fuel efficiency.